-- Park all vehicles in the compound (truck, van, transit connect, campus safety SUV, and student life van). - Park all carts in secure location in the compound. - Any vehicles that can fit in the parking garage at Central Campus can be dropped off.
+- Park all vehicles in the compound (truck, van, transit connect, campus safety SUV, and student life van). - Park all carts in secure location in the compound. - Any vehicles that can fit in the compound can be dropped off at the parking garage @central campus.